-We have reviewed the accompanying condensed consolidated interim financial information for the six month period ended 30 June 2011, of Phoenix Group Holdings, Cayman Islands, as set out on the pages 24 to 31, which comprises the condensed consolidated income statement, the condensed statement of consolidated comprehensive income, the pro forma reconciliation of group operating profit to profit attributable to owners, the condensed statement of consolidated financial position, the condensed statement of consolidated cash flows, the condensed statement of consolidated changes in equity and the related notes on pages 32 to 53 for the half year period then ended.
-The directors are responsible for the preparation and presentation of this condensed by the European Union.
+We have reviewed the accompanying condensed consolidated interim financial information for the six month period ended 30 June 2011, of Phoenix Group Holdings, Cayman Islands, as set out on the pages 24 to 31, which comprises the condensed consolidated income statement, the condensed statement of consolidated comprehensive income, the proforma reconciliation of group operating profit to profit attributable to owners, the condensed statement of consolidated financial position, the condensed statement of consolidated cash flows, the condensed statement of consolidated changes in equity and the related notes on pages 32 to 53 for the half year period then ended.
+The directors are responsible for the preparation and presentation of this condensed consolidated interim financial information in accordance with IAS 34 Interim Financial Reporting as adopted by the European Union.
 Our responsibility is to express a conclusion on this interim financial information based on our review.